TharunA777/AR-ARKTECHT-APP/README.md

    - Create or import 3D models using Blender or Maya and add them to the Unity project.

 5. **Develop the Mobile App:**
-   - Use Android Studio to develop, test, and deploy the app on Android devices.
+   - By installing Android build support inside unity you can develop, test, and deploy the app on Android devices.

+     #### ARKTECHT APK INSTALLATION
+     -Download and install the .Apk file provided in the repo **NOTE
+     -Minimum supported Android API Level 28 (Android Pie 9.0) -Andorid Phone must ARCORE support by GOOGLE use this [Link](https://developers.google.com/ar/devices) to check if your device is supported.

 ### Usage